sytong/react-whatever/README.md

 # React template
-This is a basic React project template that does not have hot-reload enabled.
+This is the complete (?)
+React templare based on the guide below.

 # Reference
 https://stanko.github.io/setting-up-webpack-babel-and-react-from-scratch/